 increasing use of flame control and mowing of weeds in winter, and

-continual learning and researching in order to identify and implement
+continual learning and researching in order to improve on what we are doing.

 I personally believe that much more than looking for a “USDA Organic ”

-they can come here at any time and see for themselves, they know me,
+practices.
+They can come here at any time and see for themselves, they know us,

-and are personally comfortable with how their food is raised here.
+and are personally comfortable with how food is raised here.
 What

 we do may not satisfy everyone’s personal requirements, and that’s OK.